Flash (Jay Garrick): 21st Century

 In the early 21st century, many of Garrick's JSA cohorts have retired or died, but Garrick remains active with the latest incarnation of the group.
-He is physically about 50 years old, thanks to the effects of several accidental anti-aging treatments, but his chronological age is closer to 90.
-He is one of the few surviving members of the Justice Society of America after Zero Hour.
+He is physically about 50 years old, thanks to the effects of several accidental anti-aging treatments, but his chronological age is closer to 105.
+He is one of the few surviving members of the Justice Society of America after Zero Hour: Crisis in Time!.
 Of the three original JSA members still on the team (along with Alan Scott and Wildcat), Jay takes a fatherly approach toward his teammates and the DC superhero community in general.

 Infinite Crisis and One Year Later

 Garrick and his wife, Joan, had guardianship of Bart Allen after Max Mercury's disappearance.
 During the events of Infinite Crisis, Garrick states that the Speed Force is gone after a battle in which many speedsters, living and dead, wrestle Superboy-Prime into the Speed Force and disappear.
 Garrick is left behind on Earth by the other speedsters when he reaches his speed limit and cannot follow.
 Bart Allen returns, aged several years, having absorbed the entire Speed Force during his pursuit of the escaped Superboy-Prime.
 Garrick claims that without the Speed Force, his own power is less than before: like Wally West in the Crisis on Infinite Earths aftermath, he can only run close to the speed of sound.
-He also states that, as the Speed Force is no longer retarding his aging, his speed is diminishing with time.
+He also states that, as the Speed Force is no longer slowing his aging, his speed is diminishing with time.
 After Bart leaves Keystone City for Los Angeles, Garrick, once again, is the city's sole guardian.
-After hearing news of Bart's demise, Garrick collapses with grief, consoled by Jesse Chambers.
+After learning that Bart has been killed by the Rogues, Garrick collapses with grief, consoled by Jesse Chambers.

 Garrick continues his work as a member of the reformed Justice Society of America, under the leadership of Power Girl.
 After the death of Bart Allen, Garrick's full speed returns.
 Garrick is currently the mayor of Monument Point, where the JSA is now based.
-He faces problems due to the JSA being based in the Town, but after talking to another official, who says that, as Garrick is not a politician, he doesn't have to worry about being re-elected, Garrick gains confidence.
+He faces problems due to the JSA being based in the Town, but after talking to another official, who says that, as Garrick is not a politician, he does not have to worry about being re-elected, Garrick gains confidence.
 Soon after this, he holds a funeral for Alan Scott, who is killed defeating the villain D'arken, and tells the Justice Society that they must endure.